Jaishankar stresses on connectivity, proposes Chabahar Port be included in the North-South Transport Corridor | Law-Order

 ''We discussed regional and multilateral issues and most importantly agreed on a road map for future course of cooperation and exchanges,'' he said.

-Noting that the bilateral relations have expanded in political and cultural fields, Jaishankar said that there is clearly scope for further strengthening of economic and commercial cooperation and tourism, hospitality, infrastructure and investment.
+Noting that the bilateral relations have expanded in political and cultural fields, Jaishankar said that there is scope for further strengthening of economic and commercial cooperation and tourism, hospitality, infrastructure, and investment.

-He said that India and Armenia's progression in the UN and multilateral forums has been exclusive.
+He said that India and Armenia's progression in the UN and multilateral forums have been exclusive.

 ''We share Armenia's support for our candidature of non-permanent membership of the UNSC for 2021-22 and also for the permanent membership at the UNSC.
 Our progression at multilateral forums reflects the strength of our relationship.
 We are very grateful to Armenia for supporting our candidature to other multilateral forums,'' he said.